-Action # Title Description Total Funds Contributing services that help address the needs of students in the areas of academic, college/career, and social/emotional development. • Counselors help address obstacles to graduation. • Additional counselors reduce the counselor-to-student ratio and allow for equity and improved access to resources.
+Action # Title Description Total Funds Contributing services that help address the needs of students in the areas of academic, college/career, and social/emotional development.
+Counselors help address obstacles to graduation.
+Additional counselors reduce the counselor-to-student ratio and allow for equity and improved access to resources.
 Some of our lowest graduation rates are among the English Learners, low income and foster youth student groups when compared to the All student group.
 This is demonstrated in the Identified Needs and Metrics sections.
-To address these gaps, counselors will provide additional support to English Learners, low income and foster youth students.
-They will promote high expectations and provide guidance towards graduation.
+To address these gaps, counselors will provide additional support to English Learners, low income and provide guidance towards graduation.
 Counselors will connect with students, help meet social-emotional needs, and guide students to achieve their graduation goals.
 We expect to continue providing counselors, who help address obstacles to graduation that English Learners, low income and foster youth students have; however, because we expect that all students could benefit, action is provided on an LEA-wide basis.
 This action has been effective for many students in helping them successfully graduate and will increase graduation rates for our student groups at the rate of 1% each year.
 1.5 Student activities that increase learning efforts Students participate in a comprehensive incentive and recognition system that helps support their scholastic efforts.
 Students are recognized for their efforts in a variety of ways that are meaningful to them.
-We will also do the following: • Improve the relationships between staff and students to increase school participation and engagement. • The school will acknowledge student achievement and celebrate student successes to get buy-in. • The school will also boost student morale by increasing student-led events and activities creating a positive learning environment. • Group activities that celebrate progress • Enrichment experiences and field trips.
-As demonstrated in the Identified Needs and Metrics sections, the English Learners, low income and foster youth students are often underperforming \$66,080.00 Yes
+We will also do the following: Improve the relationships between staff and students to increase school participation and engagement.
+The school will acknowledge student achievement and celebrate student successes to get buy-in.
+The school will also boost student morale by increasing student-led events and activities creating a positive learning environment.
+Group activities that celebrate progress Enrichment experiences and field trips. \$57,000.00 Yes